Wisconsin / Saint Croix County

 What is the weather like in Cady, WI year-round?

-Cady enjoys four distinct seasons, with warm summers reaching highs of 81°F and cold winters dipping as low as 5°F. The area receives about 33 inches of rainfall annually and has around 58% sunny days, offering a classic Wisconsin climate perfect for outdoor enthusiasts.
-Residents can experience vibrant falls and pleasant springs, adding to the town's scenic appeal.
+Cady experiences four distinct seasons, with warm summers reaching highs of 81°F and cold winters dipping to 5°F. The area receives about 33 inches of rainfall annually and enjoys sunshine on 58% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter